COOK ISLANDS FACT FILE

 New Zealand Dollar.
 The Cook Islands also has its own distinctive notes and coins which are in circulation alongside the NZ currency, and of equal value.
 They are not legal tender outside the Islands.
 The three dollar note is one of the most popular souvenirs, as is the one dollar coin with the ubiquitous deity, Tangaroa on it.

 The only ATMs are on Rarotonga and Aitutaki.
-But a word of warning...check the machine screen to see how much you might be charged for taking out money; some of the Banks levy a hefty charge.
+But a word of warning...check the machine screen to see how much you might be charged for taking out money; some of the Banks levy a hefty fee.
 Credit and some debit cards are widely accepted on the capital island and some places on Aitutaki.
 Rely on cash on the other islands

 Banking